mlz-cisx/nfdi-meta-analysis/book/data_management/dmp.md

 ## DMPTool
 https://dmptool.org/

 With this tool, you can create Data Management Plans that meet requirements and promote your research.
 It is built like a questionnaire and asking for entries, e.g. data collection, metadata, backup and storage strategies.
 With this tool, many users in a project can contribute.
-It also gives a lot of hints what to enter in specific fielda.
+It also gives a lot of hints what to enter in specific fields.